"Saving Private Ryan's" Leadership Lessons and How to Write Characters Others Want to Follow

 Looking specifically at Saving Private Ryan’s Captain Miller, here are four character attributes that make certain characters, both in life and on the page, effective leaders.

-1. Rising to the Occasion
+1. A Leader Rises to the Occasion

 When leaders hesitate or retreat, hope in any mission can be lost and our trust in their ability to lead will quickly dissipate.